rolling-sagas/rs-doc/monetization/rs-subscription0719.md

 - How to cancel my subscription?<br>

-Your subscription renews automatically based on the frequency specified on your subscription page (or monthly if not specified).
-To cancel, go to the subscription settings on your Profile page.
+Automatic subscription renewal is enabled when you purchase a subscription plan.
+To cancel, go to your Profile page.
 Your cancellation will take effect at the end of the current subscription period.

 - How do I request a refund?<br>